vikashask/MEAN-Interview-Question/MogoDB/crashCourse.md

     Memory can't be large enough when active dataset is big Local disk is not big enough
     Vertical scaling is too expensive

+# Create Backup: create backup of database in MongoDB, you should use mongodump command
+>mongodump
+>mongodump --host HOST_NAME --port PORT_NUMBER

+Restore data
+>mongorestore